Arthur de Gobineau: Minister to Greece

-Recall to France as a result of Cretan uprising
+Recall to France as a result of Cretan revolt

-During the Cretan uprising, a young French academic Gustave Flourens, noted for his fiery enthusiasm for liberal causes, had joined the Cretean uprising and had gone to Athens to try to persuade the Greek government to support it.
+During the Cretan revolt, a young French academic Gustave Flourens, noted for his fiery enthusiasm for liberal causes, had joined the Cretean uprising and had gone to Athens to try to persuade the Greek government to support it.
 Gobineau had unwisely shown Flourens diplomatic dispatches from Paris showing both the French and Greek governments were unwilling to offend the Ottomans by supporting the Cretan uprising, which Flourens then leaked to the press.
 Gobineau received orders from Napoleon III to silence Flourens.
 On 28 May 1868, while Flourens was heading for a meeting with King George I, he was intercepted by Gobineau who had him arrested by the legation guards, put into chains and loaded onto the first French ship heading for Marseille.
 L'affaire Flourens became a cause célèbre in France with novelist Victor Hugo condemning Gobineau in an opinion piece in Le Tribute on 19 July 1868 for the treacherous way he had treated a fellow Frenchman fighting for Greek freedom.
 With French public opinion widely condemning the minister in Athens, Gobineau was recalled to Paris in disgrace.

 Views on Greeks

 His views about modern Greeks were paradoxical and ambiguous; he stated his ideas somewhat vaguely and confusedly, basing them only on general information.
 He wrote that the Greek people had generally lost a lot of the "Aryan blood" responsible for "the glory that was Greece" due to miscegenation.
 However, he did not deny the existence of the ancient Greek nucleus in modern Greeks.
 Instead, he believed that the Greek race had "absorbed" all of the foreign invaders.
 The result of this was a strong alloy, since the Greeks had integrated the best traits of the people they came into contact with.
 He concluded that the Greeks demonstrated all the requisite qualities to earn the accolade "nationality".

-Gobineau, indeed, admired the modern Greeks, considering them the "educators" of the Balkan people.
+Gobineau, indeed, admired the modern Greeks, considering them the "educators" of the Balkan people; he saw Greeks as more intelligent, cultivated, and industrious than Balkaners and he thought that Greece was destined to play a civilizing role in the entire Danubian region.
+Outside of politics, he also considered the Greeks to be a patient, amiable, creative, and sincere people.